The Essence of Lombardian Cuisine

 Tortelli Cremaschi

 A stuffed pasta hailing from the commune of Crema within the Cremona province, tortelli cremaschi are prepared with a handmade pasta dough of white flour, semolina, eggs, olive oil, and salt.
 Their scrumptious filling consists of cocoa amaretti called Amaretti Gallina and biscotti mostaccini.
 In addition, raisins, grated Grana Padano, egg yolk, nutmeg, mint, candied lemon, and Marsala wine make up the filling.
-Finally, they are topped with a sauce of melted butter, sage, and grated cheese, tortelli cremaschi pack a flavorful punch with ingredients unique to Crema.
+Finally, they are topped with a sauce of melted butter, sage, and grated cheese; tortelli cremaschi packs a flavorful punch with ingredients unique to Crema.

 Marubini